1980is/cheatsheets/kcna.md

 To scale the number of nodes in a cluster, add the new node using ``kubeadm join`` command. \

 ### Autoscaling

+Install the metrics server: ``kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml``\
+\
+``kubectl edit deploy -n kube-system metrics-server`` \
+You need to add this line to the "containers" - args:
+``--kubelet-insecure-tls`` \
+To see metrics for pods and verify the metric server is working. ``kubectl top pods``

+## Networking

+### Networking Service Types

+**Cluster IPs** are only accessible on the cluster node.
+If you are using Minikube, you can ssh into Minikube and connect to the Cluster IP. ``minikube ssh`` \
+**NodePort** port forwads incoming traffic from node ports to a CluterIP IP address to provice external access. \
+**LoadBalancer** works in an environment that has an API to configure a loadbalancer instance.
+\
+Ingress provides external http/https routes to services within the cluster. \
+You have to setup an ingress controller. \
+\
+Let's use the Minikube Ingress addon. \
+``minikube addons list`` Select the ingress. \
+``kubectl get all -n ingress-nginx`` \
+\
+**NetworkPolicy** can filter incoming and outgoing traffic.
+Traffic between Namespaces is not filtered by default.
+NetworkPolicy can be used to apply inter-namespace traffic filtering. \
+\

+### Opening a port on a Pod